This page may contain affiliate links. Read our disclosure here.

 Most natural health practitioners are using allopathic thinking when they treat people.
 They are STILL just treating symptoms!
 Instead of synthetic drugs though, they use synthetic nutrients or herbs just for symptoms.
 They aren’t usually looking at the body as a whole, nor do they ever use whole foods in their natural form to create a balanced way for a person to heal.
 Deficiencies and imbalances never deal with just one nutrient, one organ, or one symptom.
 And when it comes to fixing deficiencies, more is NOT always better.

+I see this approach on basically all natural health sites now.
 Dealing with anxiety?
 Take zinc.
 Have depression?
 Use magnesium.
 Adrenal fatigue?
 Here’s some ashwagandha.
 People are still “popping and praying” with natural remedies.
 This can be just as detrimental as pharmaceuticals!
 We are not just symptoms: we are all individuals, and this is why biochemical individuality is the best approach to health.

 There are SO many variables when it comes to biochemical individuality: diet, stress levels, environment, thought patterns, activity levels, childhood trauma, genes, etc. You can have 5 different people dealing with the same symptoms but have 5 different root causes for each of them.